War crimes court had no confirmation of Seif's arrest

 "After yesterday's announcement, we communicated with the National Transitional Council to have confirmation of the arrest, but we never received it from the NTC," the ICC's spokesman Fadi el-Abdallah said -- after Seif al-Islam spoke to journalists to refute the "lies" about his capture.

 The chairman of the NTC Mustafa Abdel Jalil told Al-Jazeera television overnight he had "information that Seif al-Islam has been captured".

 "He is being kept in a secure place under close guard until he is handed over to the judiciary," Abdel Jalil said, without giving a date or place for his reported capture.

-The ICC prosecutor in the Hague Luis Moreno-Ocampo told AFP later "I have received confidential information stating he has been arrested."
+The ICC prosecutor in the Hague Luis Moreno-Ocampo told AFP early Monday "I have received confidential information stating he has been arrested."

 Before the revolt which erupted in February, he was increasingly seen as the successor to his father, despite publicly ruling out any dynastic ambitions in the North African country.

-He long served as the face of the regime in the West as he appeared in suits and ties and spoke fluent English.
+He long served as the face of the regime in the West, appearing in suits and ties and speaking fluent English.